cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 You could also define the `template` in JavaScript code using a string literal like this which is a drop-in replacement for the template defined within the component's markup in this example adapted from [this source code](https://github.com/cdoremus/fresh-webcomponents/blob/main/components/wc/TemplatedWC.ts):

-TODO: Show how template is added to ShadowDOM
 ```js
   connectedCallback() {
     const template = document.createElement("template");